Healthcare Areas

 - Do you see successes worth highlighting or opportunities for improvement?

-Considerations when reviewing the results
+Considerations when viewing the results